mikezupper/ows-js/README.md

 # Observables with Streams

-A library for observables built with [WHATWG streams](https://streams.spec.whatwg.org).
-This library is inspired by [ReactiveX’s operators](http://reactivex.io/documentation/operators.html) and implements a subset of them using [streams](https://streams.spec.whatwg.org).
+A library for observables built with streams.
+This library is inspired by [ReactiveX’s operators](http://reactivex.io/documentation/operators.html) and implements a subset of them using streams.

 ```
-npm install --save observables-with-streams
+npm install --save ows-js
 ```

 The goal of this library is to implement observables making as much use of the platform as possible and being highly tree-shakeable.